imjhaji03/Visual-Product-Matcher-Build/README.md

 A fast, browser-first **visual search** demo that finds similar products from your catalog.
 Front end is a lightweight Vite + Tailwind app; back end uses Python with **OpenCLIP** to generate embeddings and a simple API to search them.

-> ⚡ **Status**: Work‑in‑progress repo scaffold that already runs end‑to‑end locally.
-Fill the **TODO** blocks with your paths/endpoints if they differ.

 ---

 ## ✨ Features